leangjia/blender_docs/manual/physics/particles/emitter/children.rst

 if you have a soft body animation and do not want the hair to penetrate the emitting mesh.
 But see also our manual page about :doc:`Hair </physics/particles/hair/index>`.

-If you turn on children the parents are no longer rendered (which makes sense because the shape of the children may be quite different from that of their parents).
+If you turn on children the parents are no longer rendered, to render the parents enable :ref:`Parent Particles <bpy.types.ParticleSettings.use_parent_particles>`.
+By default, parent particles are not rendered because the shape of the children may be quite different from that of their parents.
-If you want to see the parents additionally turn on the *Parents* button in the *Visualization* panel.

 Children carry the same material as their parents and are colored according to the exact place from where they are emitted (so all children may have different color or other attributes).